DevExpress-Examples/winforms-dashboard-data-inspector-customization/Readme.md

 <!-- default file list -->
 *Files to look at*:

 * [Form1.cs](./CS/Form1.cs) (VB: [Form1.vb](./VB/Form1.vb))
 <!-- default file list end -->

-# How to Customize the Data Inspector Dialog
+# Dashboard for WinForms - How to Customize the Data Inspector Dialog

 This example illustrates how to handle the DataInspectorFormLoad and DataInspectorFormClosing events to get access to the Grid controls in the [Data Inspector](https://docs.devexpress.com/Dashboard/401194) window and change the grid settings.